Joint economic and epidemiological modelling of alternative pandemic response strategies: Methods

 \subsection{Transmission model}

-Consider a basic SIR model in a closed, homogeneous population of size $N$ with a time-dependent contact rate:
+Consider a simple compartment-based model for the number of susceptible individuals $S(t)$ and infectious individuals $I(t)$ in a closed, homogeneous population of size $N$:

-where $a(t)\in[0,1]$ is the ``activity level'' at time $t$ relative to baseline, so that $a(t)=1$ when there is no policy intervention or behavioural change, and smaller values of $a(t)$ represent larger reductions in activity.
+where $a(t)\in[0,1]$ is the ``activity level'' at time $t$ relative to baseline.
+When there is no policy intervention or behavioural change, we have $a(t)=1$; smaller values of $a(t)$ represent larger reductions in activity.
 The force of infection in Eqs. \eqref{eq:dSdt}--\eqref{eq:dIdt} is proportional to $a(t)^2$ because this represents the product of the activity levels of individuals on both sides of the susceptible-infectious pair (termed `quadratic matching' in \cite{diamond1979equilibrium}).
 When there is no policy intervention, the basic reproduction number $R_0$ for this model is $\beta/\gamma$.

-We assume that an initial fraction $\iota_0$ of the population is infected and the remainder is susceptible so that the system has initial condition $S(0)=(1-\iota_0)N$, $I(0)=\iota_0 N$.
+Suppose there is an average cost per person $k>0$ of being infected. {\hl This may be interpreted as the cost that an individual is willing to pay to avoid infection, or that a central planner is willing to pay to avert one infection.
+In general, there may be different factors contributing to $k$, for example risk of death or reduction in quality in life, financial costs of healthcare, and lost earnings while sick.
+For modelling purposes, we abstract this complexity into a single parameter.
+Nevertheless, in Supplementary Material sec.
+S3, we describe two approaches for estimating $k$.
+The first approach estimates $k$ as a revealed cost based on the observed magnitude of endogenous behavioural change.
+The second approach combines estimates of various costs including: (i) direct financial costs; and (ii) mortality and morbidity costs, which we convert to a monetary value using an estimate of the value of a disability-adjusted life year (DALY) \cite{daroudi2021cost}. }

-Suppose there is an average cost per person $k>0$ of being infected.
-This could represent a combination of average health costs (risk of death or reduction in quality of life) and financial costs (e.g. cost of healthcare, lost earnings whilst sick).
-Suppose there is also a cost to reducing activity, so that the cost per person per unit time is $c_1\left( 1-a(t)\right)+ c_2\left(1-a(t)\right)^2$ for some parameters $c_1,c_2\ge 0$.
+Suppose there is also a cost to reducing activity (whether voluntarily or due to government restrictions), so that the cost per person per unit time is $c_1\left( 1-a(t)\right)+ c_2\left(1-a(t)\right)^2$ for some parameters $c_1,c_2\ge 0$.
 This means that the cost per unit time of reducing activity is increasing and convex with respect to the magnitude of the reduction, $1-a(t)$.
 Hence, whenever $c_2>0$, the marginal cost of further reductions in activity increases as activity is reduced.
+Methods for estimating $c_1$ and $c_2$ empirically are described in Supplementary Material sec.
+S3.